beabock/Endo-Review/scripts/04_analysis/MANUSCRIPT_PREPARATION_2_FIXED.md

 The data extraction pipeline was built as a series of modular, independent components.
 1.  **Species & Mycorrhizal Extraction:** The first component extracted all plant and fungal taxonomic names and classified fungi for mycorrhizal status.
 2.  **Mycorrhizal-Only Filtering:** A dedicated script assessed abstracts and flagged those containing *only* mycorrhizal fungi for exclusion.
-3.  **Component Extraction:** Subsequent components ran on the filtered abstract list to extract research methods, plant parts, and geographic locations.
+3.  **Component Extraction:** Subsequent components ran on the filtered abstract list to extract research methods (e.g. culture, molecular), plant parts (e.g. stem, leaf, bark, root), and geographic locations.
 4.  **Final Aggregation:** A final script merged the outputs from all components into a single comprehensive dataset.

 ### 7. Pipeline Performance and Visualization